-Florida ALFA’s (FL ALFA) membership consist of assisted living, independent living, and memory care providers.
-Though supportive of the care they provide, FL ALFA does not represent adult family care homes or those who care for the mentally ill and the developmentally disabled.
+Florida Argentum’s membership consists of assisted living, independent living, and memory care providers.
+Though supportive of the care they provide, FL Argentum does not represent adult family care homes or those who care for the mentally ill and the developmentally disabled.
 Learn the basics about senior living options below.

 Overview of Assisted Living